Jamil Mukulu: Biography

 Between 1996 and 2001, Mukulu's forces carried out numerous bombings, massacres, and other terror attacks in the Congo, killing an estimated 1,000 civilians and displacing over 150,000 others, according to a UN study published in 2002.
 Mukulu also gained notoriety for ordering his forces to abduct hundreds of children to train as child soldiers.
 Even though it is one of the longest-surviving terror groups, ADF-NALU is also the only Islamic militant entity in DRCongo.
 Uganda’s spy agency, the Chieftaincy of Military Intelligence (CMI) has on several occasions linked ADF-NALU to al-Shabaab.
 Though linked to other groups in the global jihadi firmament, ADF-NALU has not attracted as much attention as Al Qaeda in the Maghreb (AQIM), Movement for Oneness and Jihad in West Africa (MUJAO), Ansar Dine, al-Shabaab or Boko Haram.

-In 2011, Mukulu was placed under sanction by the United Nations for terrorist activities in the Congo, and became wanted by both Interpol and the International Criminal Court.
+In 2011, Mukulu was placed under sanction by the United Nations for terrorist activities in the Congo.

 In 2014, a court in the Democratic Republic of the Congo convicted Mukulu of terrorism and murder, and sentenced him to death in absentia.

-In 2015, Mukulu was arrested by police in Tanzania and repatriated to the custody of the ICC, where he was charged with murder, war crimes, and crimes against humanity.
+In 2015, Mukulu was arrested by police in Tanzania and repatriated to the custody Uganda, where he was charged with murder, war crimes, and crimes against humanity.
 He is currently awaiting trial.

-Despite being under sentence of death in the Congo, the ICC, which opposes capital punishment, has refused to turn Mukulu over to Congolese authorities.
+Despite being under sentence of death in the Congo, Uganda has refused to turn Mukulu over to Congolese authorities.

 Since Mukulu's capture, the ADF has been led by one of his lieutenants, Musa Baluku.